Lights, Camera, Action: The Expansive Universe of International Film Schools and Their Bespoke Alternatives

 - National Film and Television School (NFTS), UK: Known for its rainy weather and equally dramatic film curriculum, NFTS is where Harry Potter might have gone if he traded his wand for a camera.

-- Beijing Film Academy, China: The future blockbusters are rumored to originate here.
+- Beijing Film Academy, China: The blockbusters are rumored to originate here.
 Bring a dictionary or Google Translate; it’s time to learn the universal language of film—subtitles.

 The Online Revolution: Are Virtual Classes the Plot Twist We Needed?